SwarmUS/Pheromones/README.md

 ```
 ## Usage

-This project is meant to be used as a library for other project.
-As a submodule or a cmake external project.
+This project is meant to be used as a library for other project to allow serialization/deserialization.
+Use as a submodule or a cmake external project on the user code.

-An example is provided for now with the usage of the generated file.
+An example is provided with the usage of the library.